deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

 ## Notes

 - Disabling the dynamic shadow in PCSX2-qt is _completely optional_.
-While t might not properly render at higher internal resolutions at least will not cover the entire aircraft like it does when emulating the game using 1.6.0.
+While it might not properly render at higher internal resolutions at least will not cover the entire aircraft like it does when emulating the game using 1.6.0.

 - Using the 1.6.0 version of the PNACH files will also remove the blur effect in the **STONEHENGE OFFENSIVE** mission, caused every time the S.T.N turrets fire their railgun.